 The first departure from Sid Grauman's original concepts came during the run of The Hollywood Revue of 1929, which opened in June of 1929, after Grauman had sold his interest in the theatre to Fox West Coast Theatres.
-Howard Strickling, publicity head at M-G-M, was determined to make Hollywood Revue a standout attraction, and so, an enormous electric sign advertising the show was attached to the East wall of the building, where everyone driving west on Hollywood Boulevard couldn't fail to see it.
+Howard Strickling, publicity head at M-G-M, was determined to make Hollywood Revue a standout attraction, and so, an enormous electric sign advertising the show was attached to the east wall of the building, where everyone driving west on Hollywood Boulevard couldn't fail to see it.

-The next step in this publicity war was taken in 1930 with the premiere of HELL'S ANGELS, which took the specially-constructed electric sign idea and ran with it.
+The next step in this publicity war was taken in 1930 with the premiere of Hell's Angels, which took the specially-constructed electric sign idea and ran with it.

 Grauman's Chinese Theatre, Hollywood, California.
 Exterior, May 27, 1930.
 Hell's Angels premiere.

 Howard Hughes was looking to make a huge hit out of Hell's Angels, and so nothing modest or coy would do.
 The neon letters were not permanently attached to the building, but rather hung down from the top, like a necklace.
-In addition, Hell's Angeles was spelled out in even larger neon channel letters hung up on a large readerboard framework to the East of the theatre.
+In addition, Hell's Angels was spelled out in even larger neon channel letters hung up on a large readerboard framework to the east of the theatre.
 Notice the lack of a mention for the Sid Grauman Prologue accompanying the film.